stark-tool/Bio-STARK/README.md

 ## Download

-To download JSPEAR you have just to clone GitHub project:
+To download JSPEAR you have to clone the GitHub project:

 ```
 git clone https://github.com/quasylab/jspear.git